CMHAAorg/cmhaa-website/site/content/_index.md

       all levels.
   - type: our_members
     our_members_title: Our members
-    our_members_description: We are grateful to our Founding Members for their leadership and support in establishing the Corporate Mental Health Alliance Australia.
+    our_members_description: We are grateful to our founding members for their leadership and support in establishing the Corporate Mental Health Alliance Australia.
     member: